SyncfusionExamples/persist-the-grid-query/README.md

 2. Open the solution file in Visual Studio.
 3. Restore NuGet packages if required.
 4. Ensure the external service endpoint is accessible.
-5. Build and run the application.un serve
+5. Build and run the application.

 ## Resources